I Venture into Reblogging

 Jason had been coming to visit us almost every day since we met in the front yard one day, and I had grown to love him.
-It would have hurt a lot had my contact with him be cut off, which was why we were trying to adopt him.
+It would have hurt a lot to have my contact with him cut off.
+That’s why we were trying to adopt him.
 But it was obvious Jason knew how much we cared.
-He might not have known the name for love, but this is what he told me that evening: When I leave, you are going to cry.”
+He might not have known the word for love, but this is what he told me that evening: When I leave, you are going to cry.”

 So how do you know if someone loves you?
 Words?
 Gifts?
 Promises?
 I think Jason had it right.
 Would that person cry if you were to leave forever?
 Would that person continue to carry your footprints in his or her heart for life?

 I haven’t added much to this blog lately because I’ve been exploring my community and writing about it at both Squidoo and HubPages, where I won a contest last month with this article: Great Short Hikes in North San Luis Obispo County: Paso Robles, Templeton, and Atascadero.

 With my Flip camcorder and camera in a fanny pack, I find the most interesting walks, explore the vineyards and wineries who are my neighbors, and try to keep up with local festivals and traditions.
 Just this year I discovered Studios on the Park, where many of the local artists interact with the public, and I try to introduce them to others.
 The picture above was from the “Speed” exhibit I have referred to below.
 I love Nancy’s sense of humor that I see in a lot of her imaginative photographs.